ordina-jworks/ordina-jworks.github.io/_posts/2018-05-17-Craft-Conf.md

 [Alison Coward](https://twitter.com/alisoncoward){:target="_blank"} is the founder of Bracket and author of “A Pocket Guide to Effective Workshops”.
 She is a strategist, trainer and workshop facilitator.
 With over 15 years of experience of working in, leading and facilitating creative teams, Alison is passionate about finding the perfect balance between creativity and productivity.

 Team work today is cross-functional and self-organizing.
-AirBnB for example has core teams and expand the team with the necessary expertise when necessary.
+AirBnB for example has core teams and expand the team with the necessary expertise from within the organization when necessary.

 A team is made up of multiple individuals which creates a new team culture when putting these teams together.
--- TODO insert image
-The team's dynamics also tend to change on the projects.
+The team's dynamics also tend to change on different projects.
+So we cannot apply a preset way of working to a new team or a familiar team working on a new project.

 ### Three principles for creating High Performance Teams
-1) Can your team learn to work together?
+1) Can your team learn to work better together?
 With a fixed mindset you believe that talent is fixed.
 However, with a growth mindset, you believe that anyone can improve with practice and persistence.
 See the value of continuous learning.
-These teams were more successful and perform much better.
+These teams were more successful in the past and tend to perform much better.
-They challenge each other and learn together. -> Can ???
-TODO
+They challenge each other and learn together.
+This can actually be developer.
+Each team has the potential to improve.

-2) What new way (??) of working can be created to work together?
+2) What new ways of working can you create together?
-Design approach.
-Designing a way of working that works for that team!
+Apply a design approach and a design mindset.
+Design a way of working that works for that team!

 3) How will you and your team start to work differently?
 Behaviour change and building new team habits.
+What team habits, what rituals can we create to help our teams work better together?

-### Two factors for effective teams
+### Two factors for designing effective teams
 1) Communication
 2) Trust

-How you work together is more important than what you're working on and who you are working with.
+> How you work together is more important than what you're working on and who you are working with.

 #### MIT Human Dynamics Lab
+The research conducted by the lab concluded the following:
-The most effective teams:
+The most effective teams
 * Communicate frequently
 * Talk and listen in equal measure
 * Engage in frequent informal communication
 * The conversations are dynamic

 #### Google's project Aristotle
+A few years ago, Google was very interested in finding out what the factors were that made up the most effective teams.
+They concluded the following:
-* Impact of work
+* The people could see the impact of the work they were doing
-* Meaning of work
+* Meaning of work, they could see why they were doing the work
-* Structure and clarity
+* Structure and clarity, everybody knew who was doing what and what they were working on
-* Dependability
-* Psychological safety
+* Dependability, they knew they could depend on each other
+* Psychological safety, the individuals in the team were able to make mistakes and take risks in front of each other

+It had nothing to do with IQ and individual talents of the people in the team and everything to do with how they worked together.

 #### Self-awareness
 95% of us think we are self-aware, while actually only 10-15% is!